sharontherese/latin-mass-funeral/config/_default/content/The Rite of Marriage/Rite of Marriage.md

 This is the essential part of getting married in the Catholic Church; a Mass is not required.

 **For a Latin Mass wedding, the Rite of Marriage takes places before the Mass.
 The only sacramentally essential part of the Rite of Marriage is the exchange of consent.**

+# Context

 Usually, the homily takes place at the very beginning, even before the exchange of vows.
 Both the bride and groom exchanging rings is a relatively recent practice; some old _Rituales_ will only mention the bride's ring.
 The exact words of consent may vary; the critical thing is that they are said.